Braille translator: Description

 For the purposes of this article, the word "inkprint" means text prepared for reading by the eye, whether printed, displayed on a screen, or stored in a computer; "braille" means text prepared for reading by the finger, whether brailled, displayed on an electronic device, or stored in a computer.

 Braille translation software or embedded hardware converts inkprint into braille or braille into inkprint.
 Usually, someone has inkprint in a word processor file or at an URL and wants braille.
-The braille could be sent to a braille embosser to produce physical braille or to an braille notetaker.
+The braille could be sent to a braille embosser to produce physical braille or to a braille notetaker.
 Another circumstance is that someone has braille in an electronic braille notetaker that they want to produce in inkprint to be shared with someone who does not read braille.

 Braille translation software is usually classified as assistive technology since the action of the software provides braille for a blind person.
 Braille translators can be run by people with or without sight.